Lumi-supercomputer/lumi-userguide/docs/development/compiling/cce.md

     ```

 will produce a file called `saxpy.lst` where you can find a listing of your code
-with annotations indicating which optimizations where performed by the compiler.
+with annotations indicating which optimizations were performed by the compiler.

 === "Fortran"